cryskram/gnv/README.md

 ## Features

- - Creates or Deletes your GitHub repos
+ - Controls Github from CLI
  - Doesn't collect any data of the users
  - Fast
  - Open Source